VasudevAdhikari/panmyodaw/README.md

 1. Clone the repository
 2. Import the project into Eclipse as a Dynamic Web Project
 3. Ensure Apache Tomcat v9.0 is configured in Eclipse
-4. Build the project using Maven
-5. Deploy to Tomcat server
+4. Deploy to Tomcat server

 ## Usage
 - **Admin Portal**: Access dashboard, manage products, orders, and users